 Split and non-split impact.
-Joint DL/UL association or "non-split" (described in Section 2.3) is incapable of achieving optimal DL and UL performance simultaneously, as DL/UL split is; using $0 \le \tau \le 1$ we can trade-off which carries more importance, though.
-Hence, we focus on comparing the split and non split: Table 3 illustrates the potential performance improvements that UL/DL split promises over the non-split, in terms of various metrics, for various τ .
-Indeed, the higher the τ for the non-split scenario, the higher the emphasis on the DL (and less on the UL), and so the higher the gain over the UL performance that split promises (the inverse holds for low τ).
-We remark that split enhances UL performance considerably, e.g. the average UL throughput is increased up to 37%.
-This is due to the dependency that split generates between the DL and UL associations in the access network, that often makes the DL the bottleneck (due to aforementioned asymmetry between the peak rates).
-Thus, DL will often "preempt" the backhaul constraint, and potentially (i) leave some UL resources unused, (ii) degrade UL performance.
+As discussed earlier, UL/DL split (described in Section II-B) is able to optimize the DL and UL performance, simultaneously.
+Joint UL/DL association or "non-split" (Section II-C) is incapable of these parallel optimizations; however, using $0 \le \tau \le 1$ we can trade-off which dimension carries more importance.
+One would ask, what's the enhancement that split offers, given a non-split scenario with parameter $\tau$ ?
+Table III illustrates the performance improvements that split promises over the non-split, in terms of various metrics, for various $\tau$ .
+Indeed, the higher the $\tau$ , the higher the emphasis on the DL (and less on the UL), and so the higher the gain over the UL performance that split guarantees (the inverse also holds for low $\tau$ ).
+We remark that split enhances the UL performance considerably, e.g. the average UL throughput is increased up to 37%.
+This is due to the dependency that non-split generates between the DL and UL associations in the access network, that often makes the DL the bottleneck in the backhaul (due to aforementioned asymmetry between the peak access rates).
+Thus, DL will often "preempt" the backhaul constraint, and potentially (i) leave some UL resources unused, (ii) cause UL performance degradation.